gavinhsmith/npm-package/README.md

 ### Repo Environment

 In your repo's environment settings, create a new environment called `Deploy`.
-This is the environment that contains your **NPM Key** and **Node Target Version** during deployment.
-Make a new secret called `NPM_TOKEN` with an NPM Token (see [NPM Docs](https://docs.npmjs.com/creating-and-viewing-access-tokens) for help), and a new variable called `NODE_VERSION` and set it to be whatever version of node your deployment build should target.
+This is the environment that contains your **NPM Key** and **Node Target Version** during deployment of your packages.
+Make a new secret called `NPM_TOKEN` with an NPM Token (see [NPM Docs](https://docs.npmjs.com/creating-and-viewing-access-tokens) for help).
+In your repo's full environment settings, create a new variable called `NODE_VERSION` and set it to be whatever version of node your deployment build should target.

+### Pages

+If you would like to deploy your docs to GutHub Pages, initiate pages in your repo settings to use GitHub Actions.
+This should be all the config you need.

 ### README